 2. Not as Dusty

 Whilst you may not enjoy the wind breeze as much as your fellow residents living on top, it also means that you’ll be less exposed to the dust that comes with the wind.

-Although higher floor units have better resale value, they’re also much more expensive.
+Although higher floor condo units or HDB flats have better resale value, they’re also much more expensive.
 For example, if a 20-storey project has an average price difference of $5,000 per floor, the difference between the unit on the 20th floor and the second floor is $90,000.
-That’s a huge amount of money to fork out especially if you’re tight on cash.
+That’s a huge amount of money to fork out, especially if you’re tight on cash.

 4. Better Garden/Pool Views

 Higher floors may give you better views of the surroundings and from afar, but lower floor units are great if you prefer up-close views of the pool or greenery, or if you enjoy people-watching.

 Some neighbours may feel uncomfortable around your pet, especially in the lift.
 If you’re a pet owner, then it’s less awkward if you live on a lower floor as you can avoid this by taking the stairs.

 6. More Floor Space